PaloAltoNetworks/terraform-best-practices/README.md

 ### 1.1 Terraform Version

-* All terraform configuration should be written using the latest version of the Terraform GA release available (0.12.26 as of writing this guide).
+All code should support the latest minor version of the latest Terraform GA release.

 <!-- TODO All code should work with the latest three(?) major Terraform releases, requiring all the critical tests to pass as specified in the [Testing](#6-Terraform-Module-Testing) section.
 Workarounds, if needed, are allowed if they are clearly documented. -->